top of page

 🟰Feeling sad and depressed.

-🎬Origin: The word "dumps" has been used to describe a state of depression since the 16th century.
-It likely comes from the Dutch word "domp," meaning haze or mist.
+🎬 Origin: The word "dumps," meaning a state of depression, has been used since the 16th century and likely originates from the Dutch "domp," meaning haze or mist.

 7️⃣ On Edge (phrase)